Street Fighter III: 3rd Strike: Reception

 In Japan, Game Machine listed the game on their July 1, 1999 issue as being the most-successful arcade game of the month.
 It became Japan's ninth highest-grossing arcade software kit of 1999.
 The home console versions sold 56,741 units for the Dreamcast in Japan, 49,088 for the PS2 in Japan, and 60,246 for the Dreamcast in the United States.
 3rd Strike was initially not very popular, but was moderately profitable.
 It eventually gained a large cult following years after its release.

 Street Fighter III 3rd Strike has received positive reviews.
 In 2004, Game Revolution said that it "just isn't a very exciting addition.
 The game is essentially like all the other Street Fighters, but with a parrying system", before concluding that it does not do "anything remotely interesting graphically; unsurprising when you consider that these games have barely grown at all visually in fifteen years" IGN said it was "worthy of just about anyone's private collection... that is unless you already have Double Impact," while CNET said it was "weaker in the graphics department than its predecessor."

+Reviewing the Dreamcast version, the four reviewers in Famitsu gave the game high scores.
+Two reviewers found it amazing that the series continued to evolve with each new installment while two reviewers also complimented the additional modes in the game such as a training mode.
+One of the reviewers said the game may be daunting for newcomers to fighting games, and one said they felt the characters may be a bit imbalanced, while still condluding that it was among the best of the 2D fighting games currently available.

-Chet Barber reviewed the Dreamcast version of the game for Next Generation, rating it three stars out of five, and stated that "A very deep and complex game that's a blast to play, with welcome new characters and a few extras.
+Chet Barber reviewed the Dreamcast version of the game for Next Generation, rating it three stars out of five, and wrote it was "A very deep and complex game that's a blast to play, with welcome new characters and a few extras.
 But if you've already played SFIII, you're probably as burned out as we are."

 Retrospectively, 3rd Strike was ranked as the 11th best arcade game of the 1990s by Complex; the magazine also placed it tenth on their list of best 2D fighting games of all time in 2013, stating it "is a lot better than many people ever gave it credit for."